youceeef/wordpress_theme/README.md

 # Jessica Portfolio - WordPress Theme

-A custom WordPress theme built from the "Jessica" static HTML template.
-This theme is fully dynamic, allowing for complete content management through the WordPress admin panel using Advanced Custom Fields (ACF) Pro.
+A custom WordPress theme built from a static HTML template.
+This theme is fully dynamic, allowing for complete content management through the WordPress admin panel using Advanced Custom Fields (ACF).

 ---